-Failure to comply with this policy could constitute breach of the Iberdrola Code of Ethics and ScottishPower Code of Conduct and Disciplinary Rules.
+Failure to comply with this Policy implies a breach of the key political engagement principles (defined above), could also constitute a breach of the Iberdrola Code of Ethics, the ScottishPower Anti-bribery and Corruption Policy, and the ScottishPower Code of Conduct and Disciplinary Rules, and potentially a breach of the Relevant Lobbying Legislation.

-The consequences for ScottishPower could be equally severe including a fine, serious reputational damage, and loss of investor confidence.
+The consequences for ScottishPower could be severe including a fine, serious reputational damage, and loss of investor confidence.